All Episodes

 Yeah, the Daily Mail is reporting that the dad who shot the kid is a Christian.

-The drive-by's would be all over that.
+The drive-bys would be all over that.

-What the Republican establishment is really aiming at doing is disqualifying Cruz and Trump, and probably Kasich.
+At any rate, what the Republican establishment is really aiming at doing is disqualifying Cruz and Trump, and probably Kasich.

 If neither of them get to 1237, what is going to be the operating strategy is that none of these candidates can therefore be the nominee because they have already failed to secure the needed support in the Democratic process.